Our values drive our curriculum design to enable endless possibilities and success.

 - We will give our children meaningful and coherent experiences

-- We will modify our practice to meet the needs of individuals while also ensuring we develop the skills that those children may be struggling with
+- We will modify our practice to meet the needs of individuals while also ensuring we develop the skills and knowledge that those children may be struggling with

 - We will use a ‘Model, Manageable and Meaningful’ approach to develop wellbeing